Dea10/RC-git/README.md

 # RC-git
-Repor created to make a working demo with RC devs.
+Repo created to make a working demo with RC devs.